 This tour take us on a wondrous journey through Russia’s rich cultural history, visiting the homes, palaces, estates and museums of the country’s greatest writers, poets and artists.
-The title of the tour comes from the eponymous book written by your guide, Orlando Figes, in which he provides a richly evocative exploration of Russia, its culture, people, and the often contradictory impulses and shared sensibilities that have given rise to one of the world's most dazzling cultures.
+The title of the tour comes from the eponymous book written by your expert historian, Orlando Figes, in which he provides a richly evocative exploration of Russia, its culture, people, and the often contradictory impulses and shared sensibilities that have given rise to one of the world's most dazzling cultures.
 We will stay in: St Petersburg, the former home of the Tsars, with its grand palaces in a variety of architectural styles; Moscow, the centre of Russian politics and its modern capital, where we will meet some of the country’s most famous and controversial writers and have the opportunity to experience the world renowned Bolshoi theatre; and Tula, a town that has long been at the centre of production, from Samovars in the 18th century to armaments during the Great Patriotic War.
 This tour provides a smorgasbord of art and culture in one of the world’s most enigmatic and generally fascinating countries.
 Professor Figes will discuss its influence on the wider world and analyse the effect that it has had on its people and their relationship with the imperial and political hierarchy.

 The importance and influence of Russian art and culture cannot be overstated.
 Its great writers have produced some of the most famous works in literature: Tolstoy’s ‘War and Peace’ and ‘Anna Karenina’; Dostoevsky’s ‘Crime and Punishment’; and Turgenev’s ‘Fathers and Sons’; not forgetting Chekov, Pushkin and Gorky, gaining an insight to their professional and personal lives.
 The characters we meet on this tour are considered to be at the forefront of a number of movements including Socialist Realism, Modernism and Satire, with a number of them cutting quite controversial figures, especially during the Soviet era.
 However, it’s not just literature we will indulge in.
 In a number of Russia’s largest and most important galleries we will admire Russian art through the centuries from classical painting to Russian Avant-Garde and Soviet art.
 Russia has also been at the forefront of classical music, producing composers such as Stravinsky, Tchaikovsky and Rachmaninoff, and of ballet, with the Mariinsky and Bolshoi theatres producing the likes of Anna Pavlova and Vaslav Nijinsky.